awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 The date and time that the customer endpoint disconnected from Amazon Connect, in UTC time\.
 Type: String \(*yyyy*\-*mm*\-*dd*T*hh*:*mm*:*ss*Z\)

+**DisconnectReason**
+Indicates how the call was terminated\.
+Type: String
+Voice contacts can have the following disconnect reasons:
++ `CUSTOMER_DISCONNECT`: Contact disconnected first\.
++ `AGENT_DISCONNECT`: Agent disconnected when the contact was still on the call\.
++ `THIRD_PARTY_DISCONNECT`: In a third\-party call, after the agent has left, the third\-party disconnected the call while the contact was still on the call\.
++ `TELECOM_PROBLEM`: Disconnected due to an issue with connecting the call from the carrier, network congestion, network error, etc\.
++ `CONTACT_FLOW_DISCONNECT`: Disconnected in a contact flow\.
++ `OTHER`: This includes any reason not explicitly covered by the previous codes\.
+For example, the contact was disconnected by an API\.

 **InitialContactId**
 If this contact is related to other contacts, this is the ID of the initial contact\.
 Type: String